HIIT/PeyeDF/Extras/Questions/Contents of folder.md

 # Contents of folder

+- `Outputs`: Placeholder to store experiment outputs (contents will be ignored by git).
+- `Participants`: Contains JSONs with the list of target topic and paper assignment for each participant.
+When a participants completes reading, their data is added to their json.
+- `PDFs`: Papers used in the experiment.
+- `Questions`: List of questions for each paper.
+- `Answer Location Tags`: Location of each answer within the text of paper.
-- `QuestionState.key`: Diagram showing state machine used when the participant is answering questions
+- `QuestionState.key`: Diagram showing state machine used when the participant is answering questions.
-- `Peyexperiment`: Copy this folder in the current user's home directory (contains files used to run the controlled experiment, such as papers and questions listings in JSON format).
-One could also make a symbolic link to this folder.
-Outputs is empty, ready to store experiment outputs (time taken to answer questions, etc).